yourjelly/odoo/addons/wowl/doc/testing.md

 - `mount(SomeComponent, {env, target})`: create a component with the `env` provided, and mount it to the `target` html element.
-This method is asynchronous, and return the instance of the component
+This method is asynchronous, and returns the instance of the component

 - `makeTestEnv(params?: Params)`: create a test environment.
 By default, a test environment has no service, components or browser access.
 It can be optionally